Darkister/ht-cm-statistics/README.md

 ### Get the Script into a google Spreadsheet
 1. Download the latest stable ht-cm-statistics.zip here: [Releases](https://github.com/Darkister/ht-cm-statistics/releases)
 2. Unzip the Zip-File
 3. Open the unziped folder and navigate through it.
-There is the File 'main.js' inside the folder "dist"
+There is the File 'main.js'.
 4. Open the File 'main.js' in any editor of your choice.
 Simple Notepad is absolutly fine
 5. Visit [Google Spreadsheets](https://docs.google.com/spreadsheets/) and if not logged in already, login to your google account
 6. Create a new empty spreadsheet